LAST UPDATED ON May 31, 2022 ‐ 3 Comments

 Long Term Thinking Company keeps in touch, sends surveys to customers, and tracks their preferences in a Customer Relationship Management (CRM) tool.
 As a result, it knows exactly what customers want to see in their products and the right way to promote them.

-As the people who purchase and use your product or service, your customers will have a unique insight and will often see things which can be overlooked by the company’s own team.
-This unique insight enables them to be incredible when it comes to feedback, and by utilising that you not only get tailored advice to your product or service, but you’ll find that your customers will become more invested in the success of your company. (source)
+This unique insight enables them to be incredible when it comes to feedback, and by utilizing that you not only get tailored advice to your product or service, but you’ll find that your customers will become more invested in your company’s success. (source)

-Turn negative experiences into positive ones
+Turn negative experiences to positive ones

 The best way to anger customers is to leave them feeling dismissed.
-A lackadaisical response can turn a small issue into a major problem and make customers feel ignored.
+A lackadaisical response can turn a small complaint into a major problem and make customers feel ignored.
 On the other hand, coming to the rescue can turn a customer with a negative experience into a lifelong evangelist for your brand.

-Short Term Thinking Company makes a profit off of customers and then forgets about them.
+Short Term Thinking Company makes a profit off of customers and forgets about them.
 It doesn’t invest in customer support and would rather lose a customer than put in the effort to make them happy.
 These upset customers wind up leaving negative reviews online and saying bad things to friends about the company.

-Long Term Thinking Company strives to keep customers satisfied, but realizes they’ll occasionally have a negative experience.
+Long Term Thinking Company strives to keep customers satisfied but realizes they’ll occasionally have a negative experience.
 The company strives to address these concerns and give them a reason to come back again.
 Customers are blown away by the care and attention and tell friends/social media all about it.

 No matter how hard you work to keep your customers satisfied, you’re bound to come up against one or two who have a negative experience with your product or service.
 It may not necessarily be your fault, but it’s your job to address the customer’s concerns and give them a reason to come back to your brand.
-The key is to provide above-and-beyond customer service.
-It’s important to listen to and empathize with the individual in order to show them that your company is committed to keeping their business. (source)

-Improved customer support
+Improve customer support

 An ongoing dialogue with customers will lead to improved support satisfaction.
-Using a CRM will help you track previous problems a customer has communicated and help you act preemptively.
+Using a CRM tool will help you track previous problems a customer has communicated and help you act preemptively.
 When you listen, reflect, validate, and empathize with your customers, you keep the conversation going and increase the odds that you’ll make things right and keep customers in the fold.

 Short Term Thinking Company doesn’t track customers and is thus incapable of learning from past mistakes.
-Each time a customer contacts them, it’s like they’re starting over from scratch all over again.
+Each time a customer contacts them, it’s like they’re starting from scratch all over again.

 Long Term Thinking Company tracks previous support queries and takes proactive steps to keep customers happy.
 That can mean issuing a refund, offering a free month of service, or researching solutions to issues so customers don’t have to do that work.
 The end goal is to have customers raving about the quality of support.

 96 percent of dissatisfied customers don’t complain.
 They just walk away, and you’ll never know why.
-That’s because they often don’t know how to complain, or can’t be bothered, or are too frightened, or don’t believe it’ll make any difference.
+That’s because they often don’t know how to complain, can’t be bothered, are too frightened, or don’t believe it’ll make any difference.
 Whilst they may not tell you what’s wrong, they will certainly tell plenty of others.
-A system for unearthing complaints can therefore be the lifeblood of your business, because customers who complain are giving you a gift, they’re still talking to you, they’re giving you another opportunity to return them to a state of satisfaction and delight them and the manner in which you respond gives you another chance to show what you’re made of and create even greater customer loyalty. (source)

 When you have great relationships with customers, you also have great relationships with employees.
 People love to work in an environment of good vibes where customers are treated well.
-There’s less stress on employees when they know the company they work for has their back and they’re empowered to do whatever it takes to keep customers happy.
-Companies that excel at customer experience have 1.5 times more engaged employees than less customer-focused companies.
+There’s less stress on employees when they know the company they work for has their back, and they’re empowered to do whatever it takes to keep customers happy.

 Short Term Thinking Company makes employees deliver bad news to customers or, even worse, ignore their queries.
 As a result, employees wind up disenchanted and turnover is high.